cardinal and ordinal utilities

 A common mistake is to take one's formalism as metaphysics.
 This is especially true in domains tangentially related to the study of human behavior: "just because you can be described by a coherence theorem does not mean you are a coherence theorem."

-As an example: if X is any convex subset of Rn and is continuous, then this holds and there exists a corresponding continuous utility function.
+As an example: if $X$ is any convex subset of $\mathbb{R}^n$ and $\leq$ is continuous, then this holds and there exists a corresponding continuous utility function.

-Give X topological structure.
-If the upper and lower contour sets of an ordering are closed in X for every xX, then is continuous.
+Give $X$ topological structure.
+If the upper and lower contour sets of an ordering $\leq$ are closed in $X$ for every $x \in X,$ then $\leq$ is continuous.